Reviewed by: Jeffrey Saniuk, MSN, RN, FNP-C

 Water Recreation Accidents

-What better way to celebrate on a hot summer’s day than by cooling off in the pool, heading to the beach or relaxing on a boat on the lake?
-Recreational water activities are a go-to pass time for July 4th celebrations, but they’re also among the top four causes of injuries accrued on the holiday.
-Take adequate precautions to keep your party in the pool and out of the emergency room:
+What better way to celebrate on a hot summer’s day than by cooling off in the pool, heading to the beach, or relaxing on a boat on the lake?
+Recreational water activities are a go-to pastime for July 4th celebrations, but they’re also among the top four causes of injuries accrued on the holiday.
+These tips can help keep your party in the water and out of the emergency room: